Chaitalykundu/Web-Development/02-CSS/Question.md

 11. In how many ways font-size can be expressed?
 12. What is line-height
 13. Is negative value allow in line-height

+&nbsp;

+## font-family

-14. What is font-family
+1. What is font-family
-15. How many types of font family name in css
+2. How many types of font family name in css
+3. generic font family
+4. When do we use generic font family

+&nbsp;

+##

-16. What is color property
+17. What is color property
-17. What is font-stretch
+18. What is font-stretch

 &nbsp;